-Sparta was the ancient rival of Athens and known for their fierce warriors (see the historically inaccurate movie “300″).
-The city offers has great history and ruins to explore.
-There is no shortage of things to do, excursions you to take, and places to eat.
+Sparta was the ancient rival of Athens and known for her fierce warriors (see the historically inaccurate movie “300″).
+The city has great history and ruins to explore.
+There is no shortage of things to do, excursions to take, and places to eat.
 It’s an often overlooked city (most skip it) but you can get all the history of Greece without the tourists of Athens here.

 - Budget Hotel Prices: Budget hotels average to be $50 USD per night.

 - Average Cost of Food: Restaurants will cost about $20 USD for a nice dinner, even in the tourist area.
 If you really want to eat cheap, eat gyros (like kebabs).
 A Gyro is around $3 and will easily fill you up.
 Most cafes will cost you around $10 for a meal.
 Buying your own groceries will cost around $40 per week.

 - Transportation Costs: Taking the bus is a good option if you’re staying right in Sparta.
 If you want to explore other areas, consider renting a car as the train doesn’t cover a lot of the surrounding region.